michaelmendoza/image-viewr/README.md

 A web framework/library which uses html canvas to load/display images and do basic image processing

+## Live Example

+A live example of this library is located at https://image-viewr.herokuapp.com/

 ## Getting Started

 ### Setup local environment